LinksPlease note: flags are used to indicate the language of a website, not its nationality! LAMPS

 Enter Cyrillic characters using this virtual keyboard, then copy/paste them into your favorite search engine.
 X-RAY TUBES

 Dr. Zahi Hakim's superb collection of antique X-ray tubes and accessories used in the Art of Radiology.
 This website explains how to generate and detect X-rays and illustrates some aspects of X-ray physics.
 There is a wide range of X-ray optical devices.
+The museum is setup in the waiting rooms of the military hospital department of medical imaging.
+The website presents a gallery of some of the 1,500 exhibits shown in the museum.
+MICROWAVE TUBES

 This richly illustrated website presents: Amplifiers, Detectors, Dishes, Early Microwave Use, Feeds, Gunn Oscillators, Heil Tubes, Horns, JVL Mixers, Klystrons, Low Noise Oscillators, Planar Triodes, Transceivers, Traveling Wave Tubes, Wavemeters.